- What Is Cryptology?

 - The Magic of PURPLE

 - Battle of Midway

 - Protecting Communications in Space

 - Activities: Older Kids / Adults

 Located adjacent to NSA Headquarters at Ft.
-George G. Meade, Maryland, the Museum houses thousands of artifacts that collectively serve to sustain the history of the cryptologic profession.
+George G. Meade, Maryland, the Museum preserves and houses thousands of artifacts that collectively serve to sustain the history of the cryptologic profession.
 Here visitors can catch a glimpse of some of the most dramatic moments in the history of American cryptology: the people who devoted their lives to cryptology and national defense, the machines and devices they developed, the techniques they used, and the places where they worked.
 For the visitor, some events in American and world history may take on a new meaning.
 For the cryptologic professional, it is an opportunity to absorb the heritage of the profession.